-The module will be delivered through a flexible blended learning approach, with asynchronous lecture content provided as pre-recorded micro-lectures for students to view in their own time prior to attending the face-to-face seminars.
-Lectures will be grouped into themes of quantitative and qualitative research methods, and cover topics such as research design, ethical issues, sources of data, and analyzing data using specialist software.
+The module will be delivered through a combination of lectures and discussion-based seminar classes.
+These lectures will be grouped into themes of quantitative and qualitative research methods, and cover topics such as research design, ethical issues, sources of data, and analysing data using specialist software.

-Seminars will be delivered during intensive on-campus blocks.
-These sessions will focus on practical research skills, and will provide students with the opportunity to work in groups on the design and analysis of quantitative, qualitative, and mixed methods research projects.
+Seminars will focus on practical research skills, and will provide students with the opportunity to work in groups on the design and analysis of quantitative, qualitative and mixed methods research projects.
 The sessions will also provide guidance for students in developing a research proposal for an empirical dissertation project.